 27 July 2000: Brian McGovern joined Norwich City.
 He only played one league match for Arsenal, but played five on loan to QPR.
 He played 21 for Norwich in the next two years before playing briefly for Peterborough and then moving back to Ireland.

 27 July 2002: Arsenal’s friendly against Rapid Vienna in Austria abandoned after rioting among local fans.
-The problem was entirely focussed on the directors of the club which had not won the league since 1996 and finished 8th the previous season.
+The problem was entirely focussed on the directors of the Viennese club which had not won the league since 1996 and finished 8th the previous season.

-27 July 2006: The Highbury clock was erected onto the wall of the Emirates Stadium.
+27 July 2006: The old Highbury clock was erected onto the wall of the Emirates Stadium.
 The new clock inside the ground, based on the design of the original clock of Highbury was unveiled in 2010.

 27 July 2012: Arsenal lost a pre-season game against Man City as some supporters became anxious about the club’s direction following the departure of Robin van Persie and Alex Song.
 It was one of 12 pre-season matches that summer.

 27 July 2014: Arsenal announced the signing of David Ospina from Nice for a fee